The Board will meet for Regular meetings on the FOURTH WEDNESDAY OF EACH MONTH @ 7:00PM.

 NOTE - Should you wish to be placed on a future agenda, contact the Township Clerk no later than TEN (10) DAYS prior to the meeting, at which you wish to address the Township Board.

 NEXT REGULAR MEETING DATE: March 27, 2024 7:00PM - Board Meeting, Orrock Town Hall

-Residents can view the meeting via Webex.
+Residents can view the live regular board meetings via Webex.
 You must attend the meeting in person to speak during the open forum.